Quantum Computing User Program (QCUP) Access

 Accessing Quantum Resources

 As opposed to setting up a personal account through each of the individual vendor websites, OLCF has purchased subscriptions to those vendor services and handles setting up your access to each one once your Quantum User Application is approved.
-You will receive individual email invitations from Quantinuum and Rigetti with further instructions, whereas for IBM you can proceed directly to their website to create an account.
+You will receive individual email invitations from Quantinuum with further instructions, whereas for IBM you can proceed directly to their website to create an account.
 More details for gaining access to each vendor are listed below.

 For details on how to use a vendor’s system once access is gained, see our Quantum Systems Guides instead.